Topological superconductivity and superconducting diode effect mediated via unconventional magnet and Ising spin-orbit coupling: Summary and discussion

-\textit{Summary and discussion---} To summarize, in this letter, we introduce a tight-binding model that combines unconventional magnetic order with Rashba and Ising SOC, providing a unified framework for realizing TI, TSC, and superconducting diode in a field-free manner.
+To summarize, in this paper, we introduce a tight-binding model that combines unconventional magnetic order with Rashba and Ising SOC, providing a unified framework for realizing topological insulator, TSC, and superconducting diode in a field-free manner.
 1D model Hamiltonians manifesting topological properties in both normal and superconducting states lack in literature, and our proposed model fills this gap.
 Next, introducing an attractive Hubbard interaction and performing a fully self-consistent mean-field analysis, we demonstrate the emergence of topological superconductivity in both the BCS and FFLO pairing channels.
 In particular, the combined effect of Ising SOC and unconventional magnetic order stabilizes the FFLO order that leads to the emergence of an intrinsic, field-free SDE.
 The resultant nonreciprocal supercurrent response is quantified by the diode efficiency $\eta$ which attains remarkably high value $\eta\sim 65\%$ under optimal parameter regimes.
 These findings establish our model as a versatile platform to engineer and control topological superconductivity and nonreciprocal superconducting transport without the need of external magnetic fields~\cite{Bhowmik2025b}.
 In Ref.~\cite{Legg2022_SDE_MCA}, appearance of SDE has been proposed by applying two Zeeman fields, whereas we observe SDE utilizing two types of SOC (Rashba and Ising) which strengthen the originality of our model.
+Our proposed phenomena may be possible to realize in engineered heterostructures combining the key ingredients.
+For instance, an InSb nanowire~\cite{Mourik2012Science}, with strong Rashba SOC, can be proximitized by an altermagnet such as MnTe~\cite{Lee2024MnTe} and to a layer with strong Ising SOC such as MoS$_2$~\cite{Lu2015}.
+Superconducting correlation can then be induced via the proximity effect using a conventional BCS SC such as Nb~\cite{Mourik2012Science}.